jgadsden/threat-dragon-version-2.0/docs/index.markdown

 Threat Dragon is currently in development as an OWASP incubator project, so there might still be some bugs.
-You can find the source code for Threat Dragon on GitHub [OWASP][owasp-organization] / [threat-dragon](https://github.com/OWASP/threat-dragon) where you can also ask for changes or report any bugs.
+You can find the source code for Threat Dragon on GitHub [OWASP][owasp-organization] / [threat-dragon](https://github.com/OWASP/threat-dragon) where you can also ask for changes or report any issues.

 ![OWASP logo](/public/owasp.png){: .image-right }